 In terms of the food on offer – there were massive, massive amounts of everything.
 Nothing ran out.
 I’m not a fan of seafood, but they had absolutely every type of seafood you could want.
 Along with beef, chicken, pork and lamb – each provided in several variations.
 The food was all delicious.
 They had the biggest tub of hummus I have ever seen.
 Anna was pleased.

 I actually didn’t eat as much as I thought I would.
-I probably didn’t get my 450AED worth of food, but that certainly wasn’t for lack of choice.
+Because of this, I really didn’t get my 450AED worth of food, but that certainly wasn’t for lack of choice.
 I just wasn’t that hungry!
 The service was good – being the old grouches that we were, we asked them to turn down the music at one stage – and they even bought us a random plate of fries, something not on the 5 star menu for the day.
 We just wanted to test them out.

 The atmosphere was jovial.
 The brunch was a bit short – maybe three hours? – which probably wasn’t quite long enough to take advantage of the alcohol package.
 We didn’t see anyone that was particularly ‘jolly’ from drinking, which was quite nice.
 James was probably about the worst, and he (unsuccessfully) tried to steal a bread boat upon exiting.